When you need a skip licence

 You need a licence from the Royal Borough of Greenwich to keep a skip on the roadside.
 You cannot get the licence yourself - a skip hire company has to apply for the licence.

-Royal Greenwich has an approved list of skip companies and you will need to approach one of these companies, who will then apply for a licence on your behalf.
+The council has an approved list of skip companies and you will need to approach one of these companies, who will then apply for a licence on your behalf.